cloudevents/spec/spec.md

 ### Extension Context Attributes

-CloudEvents producers MAY include additional context attributes in the event that might be used in ancillary actions related to the processing of the event.
+A CloudEvent MAY include any number of additional context attributes with distinct names, known as "extension attributes".
+Extension attributes MUST follow the same [naming convention](#attribute-naming-convention) and use the same [type system](#type-system) as standard attributes.
+Extension attributes have no defined meaning in this specification, they allow external systems to attach metadata to an event, much like HTTP custom headers.

+Extension attributes are always serialized according to binding rules like standard attributes.
+However this specification does not prevent an extension from copying event attribute values to other parts of a message, in order to interact with non-CloudEvents systems that also process the message.
+Extension specifications that do this SHOULD specify how receivers are to interpret messages if the copied values differ from the cloud-event serialized values.

+#### Defining Extensions

 See
 [CloudEvent Attributes Extensions](primer.md#cloudevent-attribute-extensions)
 for additional information concerning the use and definition of extensions.

-This specification places no restriction on the semantics of the extension attributes, but they MUST use one of the types defined within the [type system](#type-system).
-Each definition of an extensions SHOULD fully define all aspects of the attribute - e.g. its name, semantic meaning and possible values or even to indicate that it places no restrictions on its values.
+The definition of an extension SHOULD fully define all aspects of the mattribute - e.g. its name, type, semantic meaning and possible values.
 New extension definitions SHOULD use a name that is descriptive enough to reduce the chances of name collisions with other extensions.
-In particular, extension authors SHOULD check the
-[documented extensions](documented-extensions.md) document for the set of known extensions - not just for possible name conflicts but for extensions that might be of interest.
+In particular, extension authors SHOULD check the [documented extensions](documented-extensions.md) document for the set of known extensions - not just for possible name conflicts but for extensions that might be of interest.

-Each specification that defines how to serialize a CloudEvent will define how extension attributes will appear.

-Extension attributes MUST be serialized using the same general pattern as all CloudEvents context attributes.
-For example, in binary HTTP, that means they MUST appear as HTTP headers with the `ce-` prefix.
-The specification of an attribute MAY define a secondary serialization where the data is duplicated in some other location within the message.

-In cases where a secondary serialization is defined, the extension specification MUST also state what a receiver of the CloudEvent is to do if the data differs between those two serialization locations.
-Additionally, senders need to be prepared for intermediaries, and receivers, to not know about their extension and therefore the specialized serialization version will most likely not be processed as a CloudEvent extension attribute.

 Many protocols support the ability for senders to include additional metadata, for example as HTTP headers.
 While a CloudEvents receiver is not mandated to